baites/baites.github.io/_posts/2019-08-02-policy-based-design-in-python.md

 {% endhighlight %}
 **Note**: find full example in my [pyds/avl_internal_tree](https://github.com/baites/pyds/blob/master/examples/avl_interval_tree.py).

-If you suspect that interval values are inserted somewhat randomly, then you might want to avoid the use of balanced tree altogether!
+If you suspect that interval values are inserted somewhat randomly, then you might want to avoid the use of self-balanced tree altogether!

 {% highlight python %}
 # Define the tree type